-With eleven years of data we can assess the presence of trends over time through evaluation of the posterior estimates of mean annual point-level and fire-level occupancy.
-Accounting for uncertainty, there was no linear trend from 2009 to 2019 for either point-level occupancy (mean \pm se: -0.0008 \pm 0.0030; P = 0.79) or fire-level occupancy (mean \pm se: -0.0004 \pm 0.0069; P = 0.95).
+With twelve years of survey data we can assess the presence of trends over time through evaluation of the posterior estimates of mean annual point-level and fire-level occupancy.
+Accounting for uncertainty, there was no linear trend from 2009 to 2019 for either point-level occupancy (mean \pm se: -0.0003 \pm 0.0025; P = 0.90) or fire-level occupancy (mean \pm se: 0.0008 \pm 0.0058; P = 0.89).

 We compared modeled covariate relationships with occupancy and detectability for each of the nine annual occupancy models (Table 6).
-Covariate signs showed general consistency across years, with 2019 showing similar parameter magnitudes and posteriors as in previous years.
-Across years, elevation and snag density remain the two strongest predictors of Black-backed Woodpecker occurrence at the point level, although latitude is consistently showing a positive relationship to occupancy (significant in 4 of 10 years).
-Burn severity continues to have a weak and non-significant relationship to occurrence, although the relationship is positive when it is significant.
+Covariate signs showed general consistency across years, with 2021 showing similar parameter magnitudes and posteriors as in previous years.
+Across years, elevation and snag density remain the two strongest predictors of Black-backed Woodpecker occurrence at the point level, although latitude is consistently showing a positive relationship to occupancy (significant in 4 of 12 years).
+Burn severity continues to have a weak and non-significant relationship to occurrence, after controlling for snag density.
+The 2021 data, unlike in previous years, showed an unexpected significant negative relationship of occupancy to burn severity.
 The role of pre-fire canopy cover remains similarly uncertain.
-In 2019, the parameter mean was almost exactly zero, indicating no relationship.
-Of the eleven years, the parameter has been significantly negative twice, and significantly positive once (Table 6).
-Pre-fire canopy cover likely also interacts with burn severity, which could lead to the switching in directions over years as snags fall.
-Consistent with previous years, the effect of fire age on fire-level occupancy was significant in 2019.
-Generally, fire age is particularly important in years with low overall occupancy (e.g., 2009, 2010, 2013, 2014), although 2019 was above average in this respect.
-Of the factors affecting detectability, survey type (i.e., passive versus broadcast) remains the only covariate which is significant across all 9 years (broadcast has a higher detection rate than passive), although interval duration (longer is better) and survey date (later is better) were both significant in 2019.
+In 2021, the parameter mean was significantly negative - as in 2012 and 2014 - indicating that occupancy decreases with greater pre-fire canopy cover.
+Of the eleven years, the parameter has been significantly negative three times, and significantly positive once (Table 6).
+Pre-fire canopy cover likely interacts with burn severity (habitat value for foraging is high if dense stands burn severely, but low if dense stands burn only at low severity), which could lead to counter-intuitive results.
+Consistent with previous years, the effect of fire age on fire-level occupancy was significant in 2021.
+Generally, fire age is an important factor explaining occupancy, although covariate strength is even greater in years with average or lower overall occupancy (e.g., 2009, 2010, 2013, 2014), including 2021.
+This is likely due to birds concentrating in fires of the highest quality.
+Of the factors affecting detectability, survey type (i.e., passive versus broadcast) remains the only covariate which is significant across all 9 years (broadcast has a higher detection rate than passive), although interval duration (longer is better) and survey date (later is better) occasionally matter (although not particularly in 2021).